 - Roof issues are covered by material warranties

 Some landlords believe it is unnecessary to regularly check their rental property’s roof and often fall for an “out of sight, out of mind” mentality.
-However, spending a small amount to inspect and perform routine maintenance on your roof on an annual basis – or after a significant weather event – can pay huge dividends in the future, even if it is as simple as getting some spray on roofing done to fix the damage.
+However, spending a small amount to inspect and perform routine maintenance on your roof on an annual basis – or after a significant weather event – can pay huge dividends in the future.
 Consider the HVAC vent that is affected by a large wind event and becomes disconnected inside the attic.
 A quick tour of the roof, and a peek inside the attic to check all vent connections, can eliminate the potential for improper ventilation, mold and other damage inside the home.
-Doing these simple checks would reveal if a rental property’s roof has had any damage and requires added maintenance from a roofing service.

 Modern roofing materials often come with quality warranties.
 But, there are many caveats to those warranties and it pays to thoroughly read the warranty with your roofer and understand what is covered and what isn’t.
 Materials are much better and last for a longer amount of time, but they still need to be checked on regularly.